-Malicious Teasing: Deliberate, hurtful, or humiliating comments intended to belittle or distress another individual.

-- Social Exclusion: Intentional isolation or exclusion of an individual from social activities, groups, or discussions. - Threats and Intimidation: Expressions of intent to cause harm, fear, or distress, whether verbal, written, or electronic. - Stalking: Persistent and unwelcome pursuit, monitoring, or intrusion into the personal space of another individual. - Physical Violence: Any use of physical force with the intent to harm or intimidate another person. - Harassment: Harassment in any form including that based on characteristics such as sex, race, religion, sexual orientation, gender identity, disability, or any other protected characteristic. - Public or Private Humiliation: Infliction of public or private embarrassment or shame on another individual. - Destruction of Property: Deliberate damage or destruction of personal or Institute property belonging to others.
+- Malicious Teasing: Deliberate, hurtful, or humiliating comments intended to belittle or distress another individual. - Social Exclusion: Intentional isolation or exclusion of an individual from social activities, groups, or discussions. - Threats and Intimidation: Expressions of intent to cause harm, fear, or distress, whether verbal, written, or electronic. - Stalking: Persistent and unwelcome pursuit, monitoring, or intrusion into the personal space of another individual. - Physical Violence: Any use of physical force with the intent to harm or intimidate another person. - Harassment: Harassment in any form including that based on any protected characteristic. - Public or Private Humiliation: Infliction of public or private embarrassment or shame on another individual. - Destruction of Property: Deliberate damage or destruction of personal or Institute property belonging to others.